 I am not a personal trainer.
 I’m a fitness enthusiast and researcher than is in better shape now than when I graduated from real Army Basic Training over twenty years ago.
-Basic Training was never about turning lumpy out of shape middle aged people into warriors.
+Basic Training was never about turning lumpy out of shape middle-aged people into warriors.
 The purpose of Basic Training is to break down the individual and build them up as a team player.
 Along the way, you do a bunch of push-ups and run, but the function of Basic Training is not about designing optimal athletes or getting lean.
 It is about building soldiers willing to kill or be killed in defense of their country.

 Me taking notes at Ft.
 Benning, GA.